War Time

 The ability to move.
 To endure.
 To function under conditions that would immobilize the sedentary.

-History does not make exceptions for the unfit.
-It simply leaves them behind.
+History makes no accommodation for the unfit.
+It leaves them behind and keeps moving.

 VIII.
 The Information Environment